iTechUz/javascript-algorithms-and-data-structures/Declare JavaScript Variables/README.md

 For example, computers distinguish between numbers, such as the number 12, and `strings`, such as `"12"`, `"dog"`, or `"123 cats"`, which are collections of characters.
 Computers can perform mathematical operations on a number, but not on a string.

-Variables allow computers to store and manipulate data in a dynamic fashion.
+Variables allow computers to  and manipulate data in a dynamic fashion.
 They do this by using a "label" to point to the data rather than using the data itself.
 Any of the eight data types may be stored in a variable.

 Variables are similar to the x and y variables you use in mathematics, which means they're a simple name to represent the data we want to refer to.
 Computer variables differ from mathematical variables in that they can store different values at different times.